Blood, Sweat & Tears: David Clayton-Thomas era

-Colomby and Katz looked for a new vocalist and considered Alex Chilton, Stephen Stills, and Laura Nyro, before deciding on David Clayton-Thomas, a Canadian from Toronto.
+Colomby and Katz looked for a new vocalist and considered Alex Chilton, Stephen Stills and Laura Nyro, before deciding on David Clayton-Thomas, from Toronto, Canada.
 Trombonist Halligan moved to organ and Jerry Hyman was added on trombone.
 The new nine-member band debuted at New York's Cafe Au Go Go on June 18, 1968, beginning a two-week residency.

-The self-titled second album, Blood, Sweat & Tears, was produced by Guercio and much of the album was arranged by Halligan and Lipsius.
+The second album, Blood, Sweat & Tears, was produced by Guercio and much of the album was arranged by Halligan and Lipsius.
 It featured fewer original songs but greater chart success.
 It included Nyro's "And When I Die", "You've Made Me So Very Happy" by Berry Gordy and Brenda Holloway, and Clayton-Thomas' "Spinning Wheel".
 The band enjoyed headliner status at the Woodstock Festival in August 1969.
 A film crew caught a few songs, but the band's manager Bennett Glotzer ordered the crew to turn off the cameras and leave the stage since the band had not agreed nor been paid for filming.

-The band went on a United States Department of State-sponsored tour of Eastern Europe in May/June 1970.
-Voluntary association with the U.S. government was highly unpopular with "underground" rock fans at the time, some of whom engaged in radical politics.
-The band was criticized for allowing itself to be co-opted.
-It is now known that the State Department subtly pressured the group into the tour in exchange for a U.S. residency permit to Clayton-Thomas, who had a criminal record in Canada, and had been deported from the U.S. after overstaying his visa.
+The band went on a United States Department of State–sponsored tour of Eastern Europe in June–July 1970.
+Voluntary association with the U.S. government was highly unpopular with American rock fans who opposed the U.S. war in Vietnam.
+The band was criticized for allowing itself to be co-opted by President Richard Nixon's government.
+It is now known that the State Department pressured the group into the tour in exchange for a U.S. residency permit for Clayton-Thomas, who had a criminal record in Canada, and had been deported from the U.S. after overstaying his visa.
 The tour and its aftermath is the focus of a 2023 feature-length documentary titled What the Hell Happened to Blood, Sweat & Tears?